tayphill13/mainstage-proto/PreWork/TimeStampDoc/Wednesday10-7.md

 4:00pm - Establishing a project pitch, taking notes on what my application CAN do as well as mentioning some of the stretch things I did not get to

 5:30pm - Time to call it a day, checking in with a friend about today's progress, and plan for tomorrow, continuing to work through project pitch and gathering all my resources, tools used.

+8:30pm - Back to work to get the right images set up and to work on project pitch and adjusting MVP.

+9:15pm - Also working on Readme!!!